thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Nice to Have (uncategorized)
 ----------------------------

-- Can write a Swift extension for an Objective-C class.
+- Can write a Codira extension for an Objective-C class.
-- Can write a Swift extension for an Objective-C class that adopts an Objective-C protocol.
+- Can write a Codira extension for an Objective-C class that adopts an Objective-C protocol.
-- Can write a Swift extension for an Objective-C class that exposes arbitrary new methods in Objective-C.
+- Can write a Codira extension for an Objective-C class that exposes arbitrary new methods in Objective-C.